omanya/sustainability_dimensions/README.md

-# Identifying sustainability dimensions of corporate reports by directed topic analysis
+# Topic extraction with side information for sustainability analysis